SeanTomlinson30/seantomlinson30.github.io/_posts/2020-04-17-3D-Printing-Face-Shields.md

 ## The Stack

 I was floored when I saw this method.
 It’s so painfully simple and effective.
 If you stack multiple models on top of each other and leave a small air gap between them, you can print more models per build plate and separate them with a decorator’s knife after the print.
 This is the method I’m using.
-I’m printing 10 at a time per printer and I can get two prints per day.
-With 3 printers that means 60 prints.
+I’m printing 10 at a time per printer and I can get two prints per day, with 3 printers that means 60 prints.

 <p align="center">
   <img src="/images/Stacking 3D Prints _ Scratching Faces 10m40.7s - 10m53s (MHKBvk8IAc0) 2401.gif" alt="stack-method"/>